Govt To Ensure Minimum RoI To Boost Valuation Before FPO

 The ministry is considering ways to give ONGC a return of 10-15% on its investment in the Rajasthan blocks and is consulting ONGC and the Directorate General of Hydrocarbons, the quasi-regulator for the sector, the official said, requesting anonymity.
 One of those options is to amend the tripartite contract between Cairn India, ONGC and the central government for the Rajasthan blocks.
 The amendment would allow the Union government to directly compensate ONGC.

-making a policy change that affects 70-odd royalty deals that are in the same situation as ONGC, the government will not need cabinet clearance, speeding up the deal.
+By altering a specific contract, as opposed to making a policy change that affects 70-odd royalty deals that are in the same situation as ONGC, the government will not need cabinet clearance, speeding up the deal.
 The government would like to resolve the royalty issue quickly, as it is looking to sell 5% in ONGC through a public issue by March 2011; if the royalty issue is still pending, it might lower the valuations the government gets.
 However, the Cairn-Vedanta deal, pending for about four months, might run into another hurdle.
 If the delay continues, Vedanta Resources might ask Cairn Energy, Cairn India's Scottish parent, to lower the deal price, a person involved in the transaction said last Thursday.

 "The change in crude prices and scrip movements will be variables we will have to keep in mind as the deadline approaches," he said.
 The deadline for the deal is April 15, which can be extended by one month